HotMaps/load_profile_cm/README.md

 There are two types of symbologies handled, both are recognized with the *type* field of the layer:
   - the predefined symbology : you do not need to create a new symbology because it has already been defined for the type you have chosen.
 Raster layers have four defined symbologies: *heat*, *gross_floor_area*, *building_volumes*, *solar_optimal_total* ;

-**To-Do:** if someone reads the documentation for the first time, for sure will mix up between types and symbology.
-I think "heat" is at the same time both a type and a symbology. please elaborate this further and make the text more clear.